 speaker

 President and Chief Executive Officer

 Yes.
-I think it's definitely temporary and I think we're also heading into what's typically a slower season in Canada overall.
-What we saw with VeraPerm is really a combination of customer and product mix.
-What we mean by customers is that there are certain oil sands operators where we have a higher market share.
+I think it's definitely temporary, and I think we're also heading into what's which typically is a slower season in Canada overall.
+But what we saw with Verifirm is really a combination of customer and product mix.
+And what we mean by customers is that there are certain oil sands operators where we have a higher market share.
 So if more of those customers are working, obviously it's more share for us.
-So I think our customer mix or the share of who is working or drilling in Q1 was unfavorable for VeraPerm.
-I think the other part was that for those that were working that we were selling to, they didn't utilize our flow control products as much as what other operators would.
-So I think it was a product mix there as well.
-So a little bit off there.
-But overall, VeraPerm is still generating a ton of cash.
+So I think our customer mix or the share of who is working or drilling in Q1 was unfavorable for Verifirm.
+I think the other part was that for those that were working, that we were selling to, they didn't utilize our flow control products as much as what other operators would.
+I think it was a product mix there as well, so a little bit off there.
+But overall, Verifirm's still generating a ton of cash.
 I think they're still in the right position.
 They're still innovating.
 So I think as we look to the back half of the year, I think we'll see some improvement with that business going forward.
 Still love it.
-Still have the type of we're impressed with.
-Just had a great fourth quarter.
+Still have the type of margins we're impressed with.
+You know, just had a great fourth quarter.
 Maybe not quite as good in Q1.
 Don't see any long-term impact though.

+speaker